 A true wordsmith, his ability to “think like the customer” and explain the concepts and technologies behind the products is one of the things that bridges the gap between engineering, marketing and sales.
 At ZCorum, Rick is involved in all aspects of ZCorum’s brand and product identities.
 And though he prefers not to talk about himself, he does like to talk about ZCorum’s products.

 Rick is often called upon by the media for interviews and quotes; he speaks at conferences and is often published in industry trade journals.
-He contributes regularly to the Business of Broadband Blog and has also recently written a novella, The Twelve Days of Christmas which he says would make a great Hallmark Channel movie.
+He also is the host of ZCorum’s Tech Tuesday live broadcasts.
+He contributes regularly to the Business of Broadband Blog and has also written a novella, The Twelve Days of Christmas, which he’s been told would make a great Hallmark Channel movie.

 Rick exemplifies his faith by his actions every day, both in his personal life and at work.
 “Treat others the way you would like to be treated.
 Don’t think too highly of yourself but always stand up for what’s right.
 Oh, and pick your fights carefully.”
 Be really happy about that last part because he’s a third degree black belt and taught karate for twenty years.
 He can break you in half but he’s one of the nicest guys you’ll ever meet.
 No kidding.

 Marketing has not always been a high priority for service providers because they were often the only game in town.
 They had plenty of business and were busy bringing on every new customer who needed their service.
 Given today’s competitive environment that just isn’t the case anymore and operators need to make sure they stand out in a world full of subscriber options.
 There are marketing and advertising basics that every company should know and practice.
 Marketing is the key to building and maintaining your customer base and increasing brand awareness.
 This presentation covers basics for those wanting to learn more about how to market their business.